ahadkar/politician-sentiment-analysis/README.md

 pip install django
 ```

-VirtualEnv is also required to run the virtual environment.
-You can install this by using:
+* VirtualEnv is required to run the virtual environment.
+Install this by using:
 ```bash
 pip install virtualenv
 ```